damian-andrzej/grafana-for-python-app/README.md

 # grafana-for-python-app
-Setting up Grafana dashboards that monitor web application created in Python hosted on docker containers
+Setting up Grafana dashboards that monitor web application created in Python.
+App is hosted on docker containers

 # Grafana Monitoring for Python Application